French Vermonters: Marginalization

 Migrant French Canadians struggled with poverty and a language barrier.
 Many Vermonters had proven sympathetic to the Rebellions of 1837-1838, but perceptions changed as thousands of migrants from Lower Canada settled in the state at mid-century.
 French Canadians were seen as less advanced, even less civilized.
 Their faith and the institutions they founded nourished the cultural anxieties of Anglo-Saxon Protestants who had been raised in a well-established anti-Catholic traditions.

 In the 1890s, Rowland Robinson voiced xenophobic sentiments in Vermont: A Study of Independence.
 "For years," Robinson stated, "the State was infested with an inferior class of these people [French Canadians], who plied the vocation of professional beggar."
 He added, "[t]he character of these people is not such as to inspire the highest hope for the future of Vermont, if they should become the most numerous of its population."

 In the 1920s, the Ku Klux Klan proliferated across the state.
 The organization pursued white supremacy; its outlook was also anti-Catholic, anti-immigrant, and anti-labor.
 Members held public meetings and rallies in hoods and regalia in Vermont in the middle years of the decade.
 There were few violent confrontations, but processions and cross burnings served to intimidate minority populations, including French Vermonters, who were then the largest ethnic minority group in the state.

 In the 1920s and 1930s, the Vermont Eugenics Survey studied French-heritage families and other marginalized populations in efforts to understand how heredity produced undesirable traits.
 Leading figures of this group embraced a racial paradigm that placed people of color, particularly African Americans and Indigenous groups, at the bottom of a social hierarchy.
 French Canadians occupied an ambiguous place and the Survey's director, Harry Perkins, came to express doubts about the prevalence of "subnormalcy" among them.
 It remains that some French Vermonters—women in particular—did experience sterilization and institutionalization.

-It must be noted that French Vermonters also had supporters.
+French Vermonters also had supporters.
 In the midst of state debates on English-only education, the bishop of Burlington, Joseph J. Rice, defended Franco-Americans' service during the First World War, their patriotism, and their contributions to the state.
 Anglo-Saxon Vermonters also spoke against the measure, which was ultimately defeated.